cloudflare/cloudflare-docs/content/waf/tools/ip-access-rules/parameters.md

 {{<Aside type="note" header="Notes about country blocking">}}
 * Block by country is only available on Enterprise plans.
-* IP addresses globally allowed by Cloudflare will override an IP Access Rule country block, but they will not override a country block via [firewall rules](/firewall/).
+* IP addresses globally allowed by Cloudflare will override an IP Access rule country block, but they will not override a country block via [firewall rules](/firewall/).
 {{</Aside>}}

 ## Autonomous System Number (ASN)